noahlwest/kubectl-ai/docs/mcp-server.md

 kubectl-ai --mcp-server --mcp-server-mode streamable-http --http-port 9080
 ```

 This listens on `http://localhost:9080/mcp` by default.
-Use `--mcp-server-mode sse` for legacy HTTP+SSE clients.

 ## Configuration